AbdouMurad/Vector2D/docs/dev-journal.md

     l2 = l1
     - copy by val but same thing for addresses -> causes double free when destructed
 - Move Operations and RValues
+    - When we pass a l-value we don't to pass by value because then it will create and delete an object at the begining and end of every call - wasteful
+    - We can use an r-value reference, which allows us to pass the object by reference instead of copying
+    - We create a move constructor: class List {
+            public:
+            ...
+            List(List &&o) : theHead{o.theHead}, len{o.len} {
+                o.theHead = nullptr;
+                o.len = 0;
+            }
+            List &operation(List &o) {
+                swap(0); //by swapping the data, we make the r-value destructor to free the data we don't need anymore and keep the data we want copied
+            }
+        };
 - Move and Copy Elision
+    - Look it up if needed -> compiler setting we can turn off

+<h1>September 11:<h1>
+Finished up the big 5 on entity class.
+Started the rigidbody class, still deciding what should be included
+    - Restitution: How 'bouncy' an object is, or how elastic.
+0 -> inelastic, 1 -> elastic (no energy loss)